 - The person claiming homestead must be a resident of Florida.

 - The protection is limited to ½ acre of contiguous land within a municipality.
 Property located outside a municipality is protected up to 160 acres of contiguous land.

 Consult a 5-Star Divorce Law Firm in Tampa

 If you are contemplating filing for divorce and are concerned about keeping your fair share of the assets call us to speak with Tampa divorce attorney.
 Our divorce lawyers have years of experience in divorce cases with real estate.
 Every divorce is different, and our vast experience allows us to cater our services to each client’s specific situation.
-Whether a couple mutually agrees to the terms or are engaged in fierce litigation, Florida Law Advisers can help.
+Whether a couple mutually agrees to the terms or are engaged in fierce litigation, Florida Law Advisers, P.A., can help.
 We are available 24 hours a day, 7 days a week and there is no cost for the initial consultation.